Peripheral arterial disease (PAD)

 -Males are more prone

-The most effective way to prevent diabetes neuropathy is to maintain a healthy blood sugar level.
-This means paying attention to your diet, taking regular exercise and ensuring you are taking your prescribed medicine properly.
+The most effective way to prevent diabetes Neuropathy is to maintain a healthy blood sugar level.
+This means paying attention to your diet, taking regular exercise and ensuring that you are taking your prescribed medicine properly.

 What can I do to diabetic foot problems?

 Every person with diabetes – with or without any of these risk factors – should take proper care of their feet.
 Routine foot inspection and preventive care can minimize or prevent foot problems.
 Below are things to make sure you ask your doctor about:

 You should have a thorough foot examination by a professional at least once a year.
 This includes checking the sense of feeling and the pulses in your feet.
 (See box.)